tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_1.md

 The throbbing in my head is intense, and I feel a warm trickle of blood down my temple, maybe a concussion.
 There's a deep cut on my leg from the collision.
 It's bleeding, but not profusely.
 I clean the wounds as best as I can with the limited supplies in the kit and bandage them tightly.
 The pain in my wrist is persistent, but I manage to wrap it in a makeshift splint.

-As I sit there, gathering my thoughts, I remember passing a waterfall about a kilometre away on my patrol route.
+As I sit there, gathering my thoughts, I remember passing a waterfall a few kilometres away on my patrol route.
 The thought of its shade and fresh water gives me a sliver of hope in this dire situation.
 I know I need to get there if I want to increase my chances of survival.

 Gathering my wits, I turn my attention to the GPS mounted on the dashboard, hoping for a glimmer of guidance.
 But my heart sinks as I find it damaged beyond use, its screen a spider web of cracks, lifeless and unresponsive.